zasweq/Personal-Projects/README.md

 These are two Personal Projects that I coded this summer to help teach myself code.

-The message classifier loops through multiple classification methods from the Scikit Learn package of Python.
+The message classifier loops through multiple classification methods from the Scikit-learn package of Python.
 The data of messages was pulled from Kaggle.com, which I split into train and test cases in an 80/20 split.
 Then, I "vectorized" the messages, which converts the text message to a multidimensional vector.
 Once the text is represented in this vector format, you can then apply the Scikit models to help classify.
 I looped through both the "vectorizers" and the "classifiers", and chose the one with the best accurarcy.
 I could not tell you in detail what each of the models do, but I knew how to